spookyGh0st/beatwalls/docs/guide/README.md

 __Beatwalls__ is a program designed to make wallmaps with thousands of wall possible.
 It tries to make them __easy and fast__ to create and change.

+Before we start, I want to thank Bloodcloak, who put up with my spelling and helped me write this documentary.

 ## Installation

 ### Tools